bitquery/streaming-data-platform-docs/docs/usecases/tradingview/tradingview.md

 ```

 **Step 5: Fetch Data from the Streaming API**
 Create an `async` function named `fetchData` to fetch data from the Streaming API.
 You should use the `fetch` method to send a POST request to the API and retrieve the data.
+This query below gets 200 records of USDT-WETH OHLC data.
 Adjust the query and variables to suit your data requirements.

 ```javascript
 const fetchData = async () => {